BrainiumLLC/brainiumllc.github.io/_posts/2020-11-20-cargo-mobile.md

 {% include lightbox.html alt="Xcode breakpoints" src="/assets/cargo-mobile/breakpoints.png" %}

 If you're not a fan of opening Xcode, you can also run directly from the command line.
-Be warned that the output might be pretty noisy; we'll improve that later!
-Also, you can't currently run on Simulator using this method.
+Be warned that the output might contain some spurious errors; we're still improving that!
+Also, you can't currently use Simulator unless you're running from Xcode.

 ```shell
 cargo apple run